 Websites that have been around for a while may have old content that is short and poorly written with low E-A-T. If your company ever posted short blogs that were stuffed with keywords (many sites did not too long ago), it is probably time to revamp this content and makes sure it meets all the same guidelines of the fresh content you are publishing.
 Content refreshes are beneficial to include when developing your content strategy, especially for sites with a large backlog of old blogs or pages.

-At Rank Fuse Interactive, our content team has plenty of experience writing content with E-A-T in mind.
+At Rank Fuse Digital Marketing, our content team has plenty of experience writing content with E-A-T in mind.
 If you want to ensure your website features only the highest-quality content, our content team is here to help.
 Contact us today for more information!